linspector/linspector/README.md

 - Arguments to functions must always be in alphabetical order.
 - Class member variables must always be in alphabetical order in __init__() or any function / method.
+- Functions must always be in alphabetical order in classe.
 - Every commit must run without errors even if not being a working version of Linspector.

 ### Required libraries

 Currently, the Linspector core requires the following 3rd party libraries:

-- [APScheduler](https://github.com/agronholm/apscheduler) - This is the scheduler in
-  Linspector for execution of monitors.
+- [APScheduler](https://github.com/agronholm/apscheduler)- Apscheduler is the scheduler used in Linspector for the execution of monitors.
 I started to use this library in very early versions of Linspector in 2011.
 Since the main task in Linspector is the execution of jobs in regularly intervals I believe it is the right decision to make use of APScheduler directly in the core of the Linspector project.
+- [Loguru](https://github.com/Delgan/loguru) - Linspector uses Loguru for file based logging.
+Loguru is a library which aims to bring enjoyable logging in Python.

 ### Other used libraries